Kayn-Pleiades/Weather-Dashboard/README.md

 ### Commit 22: Current Date
 Current date displays, accounting for time difference (aka if it's evening here and we search tokyo, the date will show tomorrow, as it is tomorrow there).
 This is how all weather apps I've used have handled timezones.

+### Commit 23: Forecast Dates
+Forecast dates now also display!
+With this, all needed functionality is present.
+I'll put some work in on making it look better though.

 ## credits
 https://getbootstrap.com/docs/5.0